Flutura00/Bee-project/2. Correlation of parameters/README.md

 In the end we can simply plot the columns of the new dataframe and find the correlation between different variables in the formed clusters.

 Ane example below of the correlation between the speed 90th quantile in a cluster and the number of bees in the corresponding cluster.
 Speed 90th quantile represents bursts of activity during a 1 minute period.
+We see that bees in a cluster are more correlated in their activity than random clusters of bees.

 <img width="620" alt="correlation_bees" src="https://github.com/Flutura00/Bee-project/assets/107845798/55bad3a4-997a-4c8c-aeb5-32667383bb91">